ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/03-Install.md

 The Unity ML Agents toolkit provides a C# API for use in your project and Python scripts to run outside of Unity.
 We'll need Python itself and a few extra libraries.

-We need the Python tools before we can run our "training stage", but to get going quickly we'll just install Unity for now.
+We need the Python tools before we can run our training stage, but to get going quickly we'll just install Unity for now.

 ## The tools we will need